TrshPuppy/netpuppy/README.md

 ```
 ## Why Python?
 Python is the language for this tool for now, with plans to migrate to a lower-level, less-abstracted language in the future (such as Golang perhaps :) ?)
+# Contribution:
+Fork this repo, make some changes, and submit a PR.
+Please be detailed about the changes you're attempting to implement!
+## BONUS!
+If you want an easy way to contribute, you can always create your own NetPuppy banner and add it to the `/banners` directory.
+Just review what the other banners look like and match the syntax, etc.. <3